If you’re anything like me, you’ve envied really beautiful homes with cute wood signs on the wall.

 I have a good friend, Christina.
 She’s the most talented crafter I know and a very talented painter.
 I’ve been at her house countless times and her art and cute little wood signs always impress me.

 I know that she has impeccable handwriting, and her painting ability is no different, so I kind of always assumed she made her signs freehand.

 (If you’re interested in learning how to apply vinyl to wood instead of using a stencil, check out that tutorial instead.)

-Also, by laying out your design beforehand, you can visualize exactly how it will look on the sign before painting it.
+By laying out your design beforehand, you can visualize exactly how it will look on the sign before painting it.
 You can try out different colors or types of paint, change the font up, and resize it as much as you need.

-PLUS: with a stencil, it’s reusable.
+PLUS: with a vinyl stencil, it’s reusable.
 Any cute designs you make that a friend might want you can easily recreate, and if you have small designs/accents that you use, you can reuse those for other projects in the future.

 Stencils really shine when it comes to applying a pattern.
 You can take old dressers and make them into beautiful works of art, and it’s super easy for kids to pick up too.

 - You can get more use out of old wood furniture.
 A lot of people focus on wood signs, but stencils are actually really great for using on all sorts of furniture that might need a touchup.

 - It’s super easy to do and doesn’t require a lot of crafting experience.
 Even if you’ve never crafted before, you can make a wood sign super easily.